Privacy and GDPR

 - Ask you to delete their data.

-Salonnare gives you the tools to handle all three with just a few clicks.
+Salonnare gives you the tools to handle these requests in a few clicks.

 - Go to Clients and open the client's profile.